 The District Superintendent or their designee is the "Chief Emergency Officer" (§155.17(c)(xix)), also referred to as the "Individual In-Charge".
 In their absence, the responsibility will go to the next alternate person as detailed below.
 When the Individual In-Charge has been notified that an emergency exists, they will serve as "Incident Commander", activate the appropriate procedures, direct the emergency response actions and serve as part of a unified command system with emergency responders, as applicable.
-If the District Superintendent is not available, the administrative chain of command (alternate Individual In-Charge) is as follows:
+If the District Superintendent is not available, the administrative chain of command (alternate Individual In-Charge) in order of availability, is as follows:

-Deputy Superintendent Assistant Superintendent for Administration Assistant Superintendent for Student Services Assistant Superintendent for Instructional Support Services
+Deputy Superintendent Assistant Superintendent for Student Services Assistant Superintendent for Administration Assistant Superintendent for Instructional Support Services